yyong-brs/learn-kubernetes/chapter10.md

 ![图10.18](.\images\Figure10.18.png)

-​																	**Figure 10.18 Helm makes it easy to check exactly what you’re rolling back to.**
+​																	<center>图 10.18 Helm makes it easy to check exactly what you’re rolling back to</center>

 versions of the application might be modeled in different ways.
 A chart might use a ReplicationController in an early release, then change to a ReplicaSet and then a Deployment; as long as the user-facing parts remain the same, the internal workings become an implementation detail.